 Here is some of the history of the basic concept of forgiveness of debt that was the basis for our present Chapter 7 Bankruptcy laws.
-The idea is to allow someone who has more debt than they can reasonably be expected to pay in the foreseeable future to get a “fresh start” by releasing that person from the obligation to pay most but not necessarily all of their debts.
+The idea is to allow someone who has more debt than they can pay in the foreseeable future to get a “fresh start” by releasing that person from the obligation to pay most but not necessarily all of their debts.

-“At the end of every seven years you shall grant a release of debts.
-And this is the form of the release: Every creditor who has lent anything to his neighbor shall release it; he shall not require it of his neighbor or his brother, because it is called the Lord’s release . . .”
+“At the end of every seven years, you shall grant a release of debts.
+And this is the form of the release: Every creditor who has lent anything to his neighbor shall release it; he shall not require it of his neighbor or his brother, because it is called the Lord’s release.”

-The concept is again found in Matthew 6:12 “the Lord’s Prayer”:
+The concept is also found in Matthew 6:12, “the Lord’s Prayer”:

 “…and forgive us our debts, as we forgive our debtors.”

-IF YOU QUALIFY to file Chapter 7 bankruptcy (yes, you have to qualify. more on that in the article about the “Means Test” in the FAQ’s)
+IF YOU QUALIFY to file Chapter 7 bankruptcy (yes, you have to qualify. more on that in the article about the “Means Test” in the FAQs.)

 The Benefits of Chapter 7 Bankruptcy Include:

-2. In Chapter 7 Bankruptcy you wipe out your personal obligation to pay on credit cards, personal loans, signature loans, medical debts, business debts, lease liabilities, debts to 2nd mortgage holders that are owed money after foreclosure of the first mortgage, loans you have cosigned or guaranteed for others (except almost all student loans) and some tax debts. (yes, a lot of people do get to wipe out some or all of their back income taxes.)
+- In Chapter 7 Bankruptcy, you wipe out your personal obligation to pay on credit cards, personal loans, signature loans, medical debts, business debts, lease liabilities, debts to 2nd mortgage holders that are owed money after foreclosure of the first mortgage, loans you have cosigned or guaranteed for others (except almost all student loans) and some tax debts. (yes, a lot of people do get to wipe out some or all of their back income taxes.)

 This is not true for the vehicle debt.
-The lender can get permission from the Bankruptcy Court to repossess the vehicle even if you are current on the payments.
-After a Chapter 7 Bankruptcy discharge when the case is over they can repossess it without a Court order and without even contacting you.
+If you do not “reaffirm” the debt, the lender can repossess the vehicle even if you are current on the payments.
+After a Chapter 7 Bankruptcy discharge, they can repossess it without contacting you and without a Court order.

-The Problems With Chapter 7 Bankruptcy in Some Ways Can Also Be The Benefits.
+The Problems with Chapter 7 Bankruptcy in Some Ways Can Also Be The Benefits.

-The third problem is that, If you have assets (rights or possessions) that are not protected, you lose those things.
+The third problem is that, if you have assets (rights or possessions) that are not protected, you lose those things.
 As previously stated, with a good attorney, that situation rarely happens.

-To understand the differences between Chapter 7 Bankruptcy and Chapter 13 Bankruptcy reorganization click on the Chapter 7 Bankruptcy vs. Chapter 13 Bankruptcy Comparison Chart.
+To understand the differences between Chapter 7 Bankruptcy and Chapter 13 Bankruptcy reorganization, click on the “Chapter 7 Bankruptcy vs. Chapter 13 Bankruptcy Comparison Chart.”